 The goal, of course, directly affects the strategy.
 Not only key performance indicators are determined based on the goal, but also the execution.
-If it’s brand exposure you’re after this means that you will need to make posts often in order to increase your impressions.
+If it’s brand exposure, you’re after this means that you will need to make posts often to increase your impressions.
 For customer acquisition, the effectiveness of your posts is determined by the engagement rate and the number of leads you receive from social media activity.

 Get to know your audience

 If you already have a page, analyze your current following either using the default tools provided by the social network platform or using a social media management tool of your choice.
 Based on your findings, optimize your targeting.
-If you see that mostly irrelevant people engage with your page then your content strategy needs revising.
+If you see that mostly irrelevant people engage with your page, then your content strategy needs revising.

 Create compelling content

 Content is the essence of your social media efforts.
-Make sure it is well-customized to your target audience.
+Make sure it is well-customized for your target audience.
 Use the findings of the audience research phase to better customize your content to your potential prospect’s findings.

 Choose relevant social media platforms for your marketing strategy